sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 #### Step 3: Create a Remote Repo on Github and Push Your Local Repo Up to Your Github Repo

-a. login to your Github account
+a.
+Login to your Github account

-b. navigate to your repositories page, click the green New button
+b.
+Navigate to your repositories page, click the green New button

-c. give your new Github repo the same name my_new_repo
+c.
+Give your new Github repo the same name my_new_repo

-d. you can skip the section about creating a readme, license, gitignore because you'll be importing an existing repo
+d.
+You can skip the section about creating a readme, license, gitignore because you'll be importing an existing repo

-e. follow the instructions to push an existing repo from the command line<br>
+e.
+Follow the instructions to push an existing repo from the command line<br>
 ```git remote add origin https://github.com/yourusername/my_new_repo.git```<br>
 ```git push origin```

-f. refresh your Github repo page, you should see all your local files now in your Github repo
+f.
+Refresh your Github repo page, you should see all your local files now in your Github repo

 <br><br>